Unicomet/Portfolio/README.md

 ## MyBookmarks [click here](www.google.com)
 → An Android app to make your bookmarks of books.
-→I implemented authentication with fingerprint, file persistency with Data Store with CRUD operations and a RecyclerView to show the bookmarks in an efficient way.
+→ I implemented authentication with fingerprint, file persistency with Data Store with CRUD operations and a RecyclerView to show the bookmarks in an efficient way.
 I used viewmodels, fragments and one activity for the UI.
 →Made with Android SDK using androidJetpack.
 ![image](/images/home-bookmarks.png)